 The hardware requirements for Sensor Cluster are very low because the traffic information is pre-aggregated by the associated Flow Sensors, Packet Sensors or SNMP Sensors.
-It is recommended to run it on the Console server.
+It is recommended to run it on the Console server if it's not very loaded.